linx-software/email-to-slack/README.md

 ### PostMessageToSlack ###
 - In the Demo Folder, click on the function named PostMessageToSlack to post to a channel.
 - Parameters
-      -`Header Text` : Text to be displayed as header -`Section Text`: Text to be displayed in section -`ChannelId`: Channel Id
+     - `Header Text` : Text to be displayed as header
+     - `Section Text`: Text to be displayed in section
+     - `ChannelId`: Channel Id